smithy-lang/smithy-rs/design/src/rfcs/rfc0003_presigning_api.md

   but not all operations can be presigned.
 - Presigned URLs are not currently a Smithy concept ([although this may change soon](https://github.com/awslabs/smithy/pull/897)).

-The result of calling `presigned()` is an `http::Request<()>` so that the request method and additional signing headers are also made available.
+The result of calling `presigned()` is a `PresignedRequest`, which is a wrapper with delegating functions around `http::Request<()>` so that the request method and additional signing headers are also made available.
 This is necessary since there are some presignable POST operations that require the signature to be in the headers rather than the query.

 **Note:** Presigning *needs* to be `async` because the underlying credentials provider used to sign the request *may* need to make service calls to acquire the credentials.